MontiCore/EmbeddedMontiArc/Readme.md

 Please note that the class diagrams are not complete and only show the classes.
 Several parts are only implemented in functions and therefore not shown here.

+A selection of helful script is available in the `scripts/` folder.
+These can be, for example, used to delete unnecessary GHA runs from the overview, or stop all pending ones.